numbat70/inclusion2021/_docs/accessibility/champions.md

 - Give talk across the business
 - Write guidance, case studies
 - Communicate the successes

-have a percentage of your work time allocated to this
+- Have a percentage of your work time allocated to this

-use your volunteer days to volunteer in associations that support people with disabilities
+- Use your volunteer days to volunteer in associations that support people with disabilities

 ### Nothing about us without us
 Challenging companies and assistive technologies to do better

 <iframe title="Nothing about us without us" width="560" height="315" src="https://www.youtube.com/embed/eYKe6si3Q9Y" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<blockquote class="red"><p>work in progress - more coming soon</p></blockquote>

 {% include feedback.html %}
 <div>Last updated: {{site.time | date_to_string}}</div>